W427697/Discord-/docs/addons/addon-migration-guide.md

 Here are the essential changes in version 8.0 that impact addon development.
 Please check the [full migration note](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-7x-to-800) for an exhaustive list of changes in 8.0.

-#### Node.js 16 is no longer supported
+### Node.js 16 Support Dropped

-We have dropped Node.js 16 support since it reached end-of-life on 2023-09-11.
-Please upgrade to Node.js 18.
+Please upgrade your addon to Node.js 18, as support for Node.js 16 has ended.

 ### React 18 for Manager UI